JorensM/conditional-fields/README.md

 # conditional-form
- A simple JS script that allows you to create form fields whose visibility depends on the values of other fields
+ A simple vanilla JS library that allows you to create form fields whose visibility depends on the values of other fields